 Butterfleye is a cordless, battery-powered, home security camera.
 It has a 2-week battery life with normal use, offers FHD video, and proprietary technology like ABR and Active Eye.

 Activity Based Recording™ (ABR) essentially means that the camera sleeps between events.
 While they've given this feature a fancy name and touted it as enhanced technology, this is something battery-powered camera owners typically complain about.
-The camera records when sound or movement is detected, but to conserve battery, it sleeps when nothing is happening.
+To address this, Nero offers "pre-event recording."
+The camera is constantly recording and storing 5-seconds of footage.
+If it detects an event, it will record the event and add the 5-second buffer.

-Active Eye, on the other hand, is useful technology.
+Active Eye is a feature that enhances home security.
 Butterfleye and Nero 1 include multiple sensors including motion, sound, and heat.
 Of course, more sensors means more potential for false alarms.
 To help reduce the risk, Active Eye learns.
 Over time, it will know what's important and what's not.
 It can even tell the difference between a human and a pet.
+However, facial recognition is a feature that requires a Membership, more on that later.

 In addition to these unique features, Nero 1 shares several other features with Butterfleye: